grajnikanth/fsnd_capstone_castingAgency/README.md

 # <a name="authentification-bearer"></a>
 ### Auth0 to use existing API
-If you want to access the real, temporary API, bearer tokens for all 3 roles are included in the `config.py` file.
+If you want to access the real, temporary API, bearer tokens for all 3 roles are included at the end of this Readme File

 ## Existing Roles

 They are 3 Roles with distinct permission sets:

 1. Casting Assistant:
-  - GET /actors (view:actors): Can see all actors
+  - GET /actors (get:actors): Can see all actors
-  - GET /movies (view:movies): Can see all movies
+  - GET /movies (get:movies): Can see all movies
 2. Casting Director (everything from Casting Assistant plus)
-  - POST /actors (create:actors): Can create new Actors
+  - POST /actors (post:actors): Can create new Actors
-  - PATCH /actors (edit:actors): Can edit existing Actors
+  - PATCH /actors (update:actors): Can edit existing Actors
   - DELETE /actors (delete:actors): Can remove existing Actors from database
-  - PATCH /movies (edit:movies): Can edit existing Movies
+  - PATCH /movies (update:movies): Can edit existing Movies
 3. Exectutive Dircector (everything from Casting Director plus)
-  - POST /movies (create:movies): Can create new Movies
+  - POST /movies (post:movies): Can create new Movies
   - DELETE /movies (delete:movies): Can remove existing Motives from database

 In your API Calls, add them as Header, with `Authorization` as key and the `Bearer token` as value.
 Don´t forget to also